natj/CellularAutomata.jl/README.md

 ```
 where `B` and `S` are vectors that have the numbers of neighboring cells that define when cell is born or survives, `init` (matrix) is the initial starting condition and `gen` is the number of generations the CA is to be computed.

-Game of life is then run for 9 generations for a turbine pattern by typing
+Game of life is then run for 9 generations for e.g. a turbine pattern by typing
 ```julia
 ca = CA2d([3], [2, 3], init, 9)
 ```